 This policy will be monitored periodically by the council to judge its effectiveness and will be updated in accordance with changes in the law.
-[In particular, the council will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups and will review its equal opportunities policy in accordance with the results shown by the monitoring.
+In particular, the council will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups and will review its equal opportunities policy in accordance with the results shown by the monitoring.
 If changes are required, the council will implement them.

-Information provided by job applicants and employees for monitoring purposes will these purposes and will be dealt with in accordance with relevant data protection le This is a non-contractual procedure which will be reviewed from time to time.
-Equality and Diversity, v2 6 Page
+Information provided by job applicants and employees for monitoring purposes will be used only for these purposes and will be dealt with in accordance with relevant data protection legislation.

+This is a non-contractual procedure which will be reviewed from time to time.